bw0/GettingAndCleaning/README.md

 * Prepend the activity column to the measurement data, making sure it is a factor variable
 * Prepend the subject column to the measurement data
 * Write out the dataset using write.table as dataset1.txt
+* Create a dataset that contains the average of the 66 data columns for each combination of subject (30 values) and activity (6 values).
+This 180 row dataframe is created using melt() and dcast() in the reshape2 package.
+* Write out the dataset using write.table as dataset2.txt

 ## Assumptions
 While most of the assumptions made are alluded to in the above text, they are made explicitely here: